aelfimow/rc4-asm/README.md

 # rc4-asm
 This is a 64-bit rc4 stream cipher implementation in x86 assembly language.

+rc4 was developed by Ronald L. Rivest in the 80s.
+This is an attempt to implement the algorithm in 64-bit assembly language.

 ## Tests
 See my [rc4-asm-test](https://github.com/aelfimow/rc4-asm-test) repository.